mgperez/macOS/minikube.md

 ```
 $ minikube ip
 $ minikube status
+$ kubectl get services

 //Kubernetes node (minikube) is ready
+# To view the nodes in the cluster
 $ kubectl get nodes

 # see the pod states by running: